TeenCoder159/welcome-msg/README.md

 ### Lines (minimum 1 is required)
 You can add as many lines as you want.

+### Color (optional)
+You can change the color of the text.
+It uses the RGB color format, and will give an error if you do not use the right format
+> See example config above for the correct format

 To use the program, you can run the following command:

 ```bash